 You Absolutely Need a 4×4 to Go on F Roads in Iceland

-The F-Roads in Iceland grant you access to beautiful, off the tourist path locations in Iceland.
+The F-Roads in Iceland grant you access to beautiful, off-tourist path locations in Iceland.
 However, they are also the most treacherous to drive.
-Driving on an F-road is pretty much an off-roading adventure, and you will 100% need a 4×4 for these roads.
-If you get caught driving on an F-road with a non 4×4 vehicle your insurance is voided.
+Driving on an F-road is an off-road adventure, and you will 100% need a 4×4 for these roads.
+If you get caught driving on an F-road with a non 4×4 vehicle, your insurance is voided.

 Get Off Iceland’s Ring Road